Back to Moen Guides

 Re-enable Sensors on Control Box

-The Moen control box has a small button that can enable or disable the touchless sensors.
+The Moen control box (a black rectangular box mounted under the sink, connected to the faucet by a cable) has a small button on its top face that can enable or disable the touchless sensors.
 If this button was accidentally pressed, the sensors may be turned off while the manual handle still works.
 Press the button on the control box once and wait for the blue LED on the faucet to respond.
 Some models require holding the button for 5 seconds to toggle between enabled and disabled modes.
-Consult your model-specific manual for the exact procedure.
+On most MotionSense models, hold your hand over the wave sensor on top of the spout for 5 seconds until the blue LED blinks twice.

 5